oclipa/reactjs-cheat-sheet/README.md

 useEffect( () => { somefunction; }, [onLoadIngredients] ); )
 ```

+NOTE: the dependencies must exist in the enclosing context if there are to be used as triggers.

 **Cleaning Up**

 The `useEffect()` function can also be used to clean-up after a render cycle, or when a component is unmounted (destroyed).